rowanc1/lecture-python-intro/lectures/unpleasant.md

 ## Setup

-Let's start with quick reminders of the model's components set out in {doc}`money_inflation`.
+Let's start with quick reminders of the model's components set out in [](money_inflation.md).

 Please consult that lecture for more details and Python code that we'll also use in this lecture.